Elena-Kozhevnikova/Diploma_BI_25_Bayes/Results_summary.md

 :microscope: This is a very important finding as we are working on the role of filamentous actin for a while and have shown that it is involved in epithelial barrier disruption in IBD in mice [Borisova et al., 2020](https://www.nature.com/articles/s41598-020-78141-4) and in humans (data yet unpublished and available per request).
 And the GO result aligns very well with our data on electron and confocal microscopy regarding actin filamnt dynamics.
 ![image](https://github.com/user-attachments/assets/003e6b17-9947-4395-979c-4297c3074cc4)

+### The BN disocvered here was next tested for relevance and accuracy by building the predictive model.
+In order to test the relevance of the BN model, we used a separate dataset from Chinese patients to predict calprotectin level (continious factor in metadata) and disease state (categorial factor from metadata).